skytin1004/Unlocking-Azure-AI/README.md

-# Unlocking Azure AI

-**Unlocking Azure AI: A Beginner's Guide to Building AI-Powered Applications**
+# Unlocking Azure AI: A Beginner's Guide to Building AI-Powered Applications

----

 ## Welcome to Unlocking Azure AI!